Frequently Asked Questions: Women's Health

 Thyroid disease is diagnosed by your symptoms, an exam, and tests.
 Symptoms of thyroid disease can be much like symptoms of other health problems.

-Your health care provider will examine your neck while you swallow.
+Your health care professional will examine your neck while you swallow.
 The thyroid gland moves when you swallow.
-This makes it easier for your health care provider to feel.
-Your health care provider also may examine your skin and eyes and check your weight and temperature.
+This makes it easier for your health care professional to feel.
+Your health care professional also may examine your skin and eyes and check your weight and temperature.